loeiten/IN2140/notes/Network.md

 ### Internet

-It is important that we are aware that the Internet (with large I) represents one specific network.
+It is important that we are aware that the Internet (with capital I) represents one specific network.
 Internet is a worldwide network that links a lot of computers together.
 Through the internet we can visit websites that we are used to or send mail, and